eschizoid/eschizoid.github.io/content/posts/post-2/index.md

    task tf_apply
    ```

-### Creating `mode.tar.gz` file
+### Creating `model.tar.gz` for the Amazon SageMaker real-time endpoint

+1. There are two ways you can deploy transformers to Amazon SageMaker.
+You can either deploy a model from the Hugging
+   Face Hub directly or deploy a model stored on S3.
+Since we are not using the default Transformers method we need to
+   go with the second option and deploy our endpoint with the model stored on S3.
+In order to do that we need to create
-1. The first step is to create a folder structure like the following:
+   a folder structure like the following:

     ```bash
     model.tar.gz/
     |- model/code/